Ps-budd/consumer_complaints_challange/README.md

    ```

 # Run Instructions
-I used python3 for solving this challenge and used only the I/O libraries.
+I used python 3 for solving this challenge and used only the I/O libraries.
 I have mentioned the different test cases which can be found inside insight_testsuite. you can move the each test cases in input file and check the output.
+**Note-** I have to add  encoding='utf8' for python 3.7.
+You can see in below line
+with open('./output/complaints.csv', encoding='utf8', mode='r') as f:
+but when i checked my program at test my repo link provided by Insight team i had to remove encoding.

 # Contact
 Feel free to contact [me](https://www.linkedin.com/in/adityadubey09/) if you need anything Or You can email me at adubey6@hawk.iit.edu